wensug/master-reference/coursebook/week-4/research-afternoon.md

 - *`npm install`*: What is the difference between installing a package globally, installing it as a dependency, or installing it as a development dependency?
 When would you use each?
 How would you do each in the command line?
 Why is it normally a bad idea to install a package globally?

 - *Package files*: Where does NPM install packages?
 Why is it important to make sure that installed packages aren't included in your repositories?
 How do you prevent Git from including these files in your repository?
+-
+**make a demo for installing different packages to your app and show the difference that can be made with these packages**

 ### Topic 4: Deploying

 - *Cloud platforms*: What is PaaS?
 Why is it useful to be able to deploy your code to a cloud platform, rather than running it locally?
 What services are there that can provide you with a platform for your code?
-[Heroku](http://www.heroku.com) is a good start, but try to find some others.
-If you have time, try to deploy a simple server to Heroku as a demo.
+[Heroku](http://www.heroku.com) is a good start, but try to find some others like [Google CloudPlatform](https://cloud.google.com/solutions/websites/)  If you have time, try to deploy a simple server to Google CloudPlatform as a demo.

 - *Environment variables*: Why might some variables in your code need to change for different environments?
 Why is it a bad idea to include those variables in a public repository?
 What modules might you use to help manage environment variables?
 (Look at [env2](https://github.com/dwyl/env2) from our neighbours at DWYL.)
 If you can, write some sample code to show how it works.